cdapio/cdap/cdap-docs/developer-guide/source/index.rst

 .. |admin| replace:: **Administration and Operations:**
 .. _admin: admin.html

-- |admin|_ The :doc:`Administration and Operations Guide <admin>` covers everything from **installation, configuration, security, monitoring, troubleshooting, through to putting CDAP into production,** using the CDAP Console, logging, metrics, and runtime arguments.
+- |admin|_ The :doc:`Administration and Operations Guide <admin>` covers
-  Two appendices cover the XML files used to configure CDAP installations.
+  **installation, configuration, security, monitoring, troubleshooting, putting CDAP into production, using the CDAP Console, logging, metrics, and runtime arguments.** Two appendices cover the XML files used to configure CDAP installations.

 .. |remaining| replace:: **Remaining Sections:**